Workshop 1: First Blood illustration

 4

 Run /sun:workspace in Cowork.
+Type /sun:workspace in the chat input and press Enter — the / prefix triggers a skill (a pre-built workflow).
 Answer the department and role questions.
-It will generate a CLAUDE.md file customised to your department.
+It generates a CLAUDE.md file customised to your department.

 5